-Ally Mash (Lindsey Shaw - Secret Summer) has lived and breathed tennis all her life thanks to her dad (Keith Coulouris) who has coacher her and it has worked as she has never lost a match as a junior player and is on the road to becoming a professional.
+Ally Mash (Lindsey Shaw - Secret Summer) has lived and breathed tennis all her life thanks to her dad (Keith Coulouris) who has coached her.
+And her dedication has paid offas she has never lost a match as a junior player and is on the road to becoming a professional.
 But then she comes up against Katina Upranova (Susie Abromeit - Setup), an arrogant Russian champ with a power serve.
-It is during their game that Ally ends up going over on her ankle and damaging it which means some time out to recuperate which in turn sees her dad pull together a group of specialists to try and speed up her recovery.
-But it is whilst taking time out from playing and practicing she finds herself become involved with Farrell (Chandler Massey) an aspiring young tennis player who helps to show Ally that there is more to life than tennis.
+It is during their game that Ally ends up going over on her ankle and damaging it, forcing her to take some time out to recuperate, which in turn sees her dad pull together a group of specialists to try and speed up her recovery.
+But it is whilst taking time out from playing and practicing that she finds herself become involved with Farrell (Chandler Massey) an aspiring young tennis player who helps show Ally that there is more to life than tennis.

 There is a scene in "16-Love" where Ally meets the team her father has pulled together to help her recuperate and it is a ridiculously corny scene from a strength trainer flexing his bicep to a psychiatrist telling her she needs to use her brain.
 The thing is that this is not the first corny scene in "16-Love" and there are many which both came before it as well as after, which as an adult made me groan out loud.
 But then I have to admit that I don't think "16-Love" was made with me in mind but I guess it is aimed at the younger teen crowd who still find cheesy characters who are over the top a little amusing and also believe the sort of romantic gestures which we see in this can really happen, I will let you discover what I mean by that for yourself.